-Finally, we recognize that trust issues in the NGO sector remain a concern.
-To promote transparency and credibility, we have strict policies and codes of conduct, including a zero-tolerance position on sexual, verbal, or physical assault or harassment, as well as discrimination based on gender, race, sexual orientation, gender identity, faith, or any other aspect of our beings.
-We provide regular and ongoing staff training on these issues, and our model Code of Conduct is publicly available on our website.
+We acknowledge that trust remains a key concern in the NGO sector.
+To foster transparency and credibility, we uphold strict policies and codes of conduct, including a zero-tolerance stance on sexual, verbal, or physical assault, harassment, and discrimination based on gender, race, sexual orientation, gender identity, faith, or any other aspect of identity.
+Our team undergoes regular training on these issues, and our model Code of Conduct is publicly accessible on our website.